React 19

 The user interface is a React single-page application.
 The main app coordinates glossary generation, export actions, menu state, reminders, and per-term expansion flows inside one client-side app.

 An AI-powered glossary generator built as a React single-page app.
-It takes a seed word, calls Claude through serverless API endpoints, generates a 12-term glossary, lets users expand individual terms, auto-saves work in the browser, and exports the result as markdown or a Word document.
+It takes a seed word, calls a provider-agnostic LLM layer through serverless API endpoints, generates a 12-term glossary, lets users expand individual terms, auto-saves work in the browser, and exports the result as markdown or a Word document.

 Live at: https://glossary.sugiro.ai/